 The International Baccalaureate program can potentially be expanded to include a Primary Years program and a Middle Years program.
-Given that the IB Diploma program is currently hosted at Garibaldi Secondary School, it is proposed that the expansion of the program be hosted at Garibaldi Secondary School and the neighbouring Blue Mountain Elementary School.
+Given that the IB Diploma program is currently hosted at Garibaldi Secondary School, it is proposed that the expansion of the program to Middle Years be hosted at Garibaldi Secondary School.